 By the time Jeff Buckley’s time was over he had conquered the over songs, branding them with a voice that was unmistakably his.
 Jeff Buckley’s covers are not merely a distraction, but powerful moment in his catalog.

-The most famous example of song reinterpretation is of course that of the Leonard Cohen’s song Hallelujah.
-While the original version is quite famous on it’s own, it’s of course Buckley’s version that gets quoted in thousands of covers, of singers attempting to prove their vocal chops.
+The most famous example of song reinterpretation is, of course, that of Leonard Cohen’s song Hallelujah.
+While the original version is quite famous on its own, it’s, of course, Buckley’s version that gets quoted in thousands of covers, of singers attempting to prove their vocal chops.
 And because Buckley did not release a lot of original music due to the short length of his career, many of the covers that were caught on tape fill in the blanks in the story of the great musician.
 We’re taking a look at 10 of the greatest covers that Jeff Buckley performed, which aren’t Hallelujah.

 10. Once I was (originally by Tim Buckley)